tmoreton/trckfi/outstatic/content/posts/how-to-get-rich-off-stocks-outside-your-retirement-accounts.md

 - **Low Costs:** Keep more of your money working for you.
 Enjoy lower fees compared to actively managed funds, which means more of your investment goes towards growth.

-- **Simple Choice:** One fund, broad exposure to the entire US market, making it an easy choice for beginners and seasoned investors alike.
+- **Simple Choice:** One fund, with broad exposure to the entire US market, making it an easy choice for beginners and seasoned investors alike.

 Once you understand the stock market better, and become comfortable knowing that the market has ups and downs, getting rich from stocks will come easier than you think.